 Don’t miss headlining bands from Signature Sounds.
 Wear your dancing shoes.

 Support the local slow food movement by visiting the booths hosted by area farmers.
 In addition, see the craftsmanship of some of Western Massachusetts’ most talented artisans along with the displays of other "makers," businesses, and community groups.

 Ales and lagers galore, all curated by State Street Wines & Spirits.
 Come thirsty, as Artifact Cider Project, Artisan Beverage Cooperative, Berkshire Brewing Company, Brewmaster Jack, Building 8, Lefty's, The People’s Pint, and other local breweries will all be serving up some of their best pints.

-There will be plenty of food on hand, too -- and NO COUPONS this year.
-Tasty festival favorites will include Flavours of Cook Farm asparagus ice cream, Hadley Swaz Fried Potatoes, Barstow Burgers, Spoletos, Hillsides Asparagus Pizza, and fare from Wildwood Barbeque.
-Also onsite will be "farm-to-truck" food trucks representing The UMass University Club, Simple Gifts Farm, Wheelhouse Farm.
-Locally produced beverages will also be served.
+There will be plenty of food on hand, too.
+Tasty festival favorites at the 2016 WGBY Asparagus Festival included Flavours of Cook Farm's asparagus ice cream, Hadley Swaz Fried Potatoes, Barstow Burgers, Spoletos, Hillsides Asparagus Pizza, and fare from Wildwood Barbeque.
+Also were "farm-to-truck" food trucks representing The UMass University Club, Simple Gifts Farm, Wheelhouse Farm.
+Locally produced beverages were also served.